TheJacksonLaboratory/zarrdataset/docs/source/examples/basic_masked_datasets_example.md

   name: python3
 ---

-# Basic masked dataset loading with MaskedZarrDataset
+# Loading patches/windows from masked regions of images with ZarrDataset

 +++